zeenea/public-connector-sdk/README.md

 ### `Connector`

-Next in line is the implementation of `Connector`, which is used to identify and create instances of the Connection.
+Next in line is the implementation of `Connector`, which is a factory used to identify and create instances of the Connection instances.

 ```java
 package com.example.connector;